gianniskalyvas/llm-posthoc-explainability/README.md

  - Introspections: Self-generated counterfactuals, where the model attempts to produce an alternative input that flips its own prediction.
  - Adversarial attacks, representing minimal perturbations that change the model’s output.

-The code for Self-generated counterfactuals is derived from the paper Are Self-Explanations from Large Language Models Faithful?, but we modified and extended it to suit the specific needs of our study.
+The code for Self-generated counterfactuals is derived from the paper *Are Self-Explanations from Large Language Models Faithful?*, but has been modified and extended to suit the specific needs of our study.
-The Adversarial attacks are generated via TextAttack's TextFoolerJin2019 algorithm.
+The Adversarial attacks are generated via TextAttack's *TextFoolerJin2019* algorithm.

 These edits are treated as explanations, and we assess their quality along two dimensions:
  - **Faithfulness** — whether the edits reliably flip the model’s prediction.
- - **Minimality** — how close, semantically similar, and contradictory the conterfactual is to the input.
+ - **Minimality** — how close, semantically similar and contradictory the conterfactual is to the input.

 We also examined a central question: Are the parts of the input that models choose to change—the features they rely on for classification—the same parts that humans consider important?
 To explore this, we analyzed how model size influences the interpretability of counterfactual explanations using the ERASER benchmark, which provides human-annotated rationale spans.